 Understanding Tax Perjury

 The tax perjury statute is IRC § 7206(1), which makes it a crime for anyone to willfully make a false material statement on a tax return.
-Broken up into its elements, this crime exists when (1) the defendant signs a tax return containing a written declaration that it was made under the penalty of perjury; (2) the return contained a false statement, (3) about a material matter (e.g. underreporting income), (4) the taxpayer knew the statement was false; and (5) he made the statement willfully (that is, with the intent to violate his legal duty).
+Broken up into its elements, this crime exists when (1) the defendant signed a tax return containing a written declaration that it was made under the penalty of perjury; (2) the return contained a false statement, (3) about a material matter (e.g., underreporting income), (4) and the taxpayer knew the statement was false; and (5) he made the statement willfully (that is, with the intent to violate his legal duty).

 It is a surprising fact that, strictly speaking, tax perjury under § 7206(1) does not require an “intent to evade” a tax or its payment (as does the tax evasion statute under §7201).
 This is because tax evasion under IRC §7201, but not tax perjury under §7206(1), requires that the taxpayer attempt to evade a tax that is “due and owing.”

-IRC § 7206(1) can apply in instances where IRC § 7201 cannot.
+Ultimately, IRC § 7206(1) can apply in instances where IRC § 7201 cannot.
 When might this be the case?
-Suppose a taxpayer lied about the source of his income, but paid all his taxes on the actual amount.
+Suppose a taxpayer lied about the source of his income but paid all his taxes on the actual amount.
 For example, suppose he purports to run a lucrative car wash business, and reports his income and pays his taxes, but his actual income source is from selling drugs.